-The most prominent concern that most people have in regard to their divorce is the length of the process.
+The most prominent concern that most people have regarding their divorce is the length of the process.
 How long is this going to take?
-Getting a divorce can be like going to the dentist…everyday, for six months straight.
-Now, it doesn’t have to be this way and truthfully it very rarely is.
-But there are those cases and those people who have to go through a really tough divorce in order to move on with the rest of their lives.
+Getting a divorce can be like going to the dentist… every day for six months straight.
+Now, it doesn’t have to be this way, and truthfully it very rarely is.
+But there are those cases and those people who have to go through a tough divorce to move on with the rest of their lives.

-The ironic thing about divorce case length is that in many cases one side or the other will not be fully prepared for a trial.
-Most of the time this after an unsuccessful attempt at mediation or other informal settlement attempts.
-Because both sides are now having to focus on a trial rather than on a settlement a few extra weeks are being requested to prepare their cases and perhaps make a last ditch effort to settle the case.
+The ironic thing about divorce case length is that one side or the other will not be fully prepared for a trial in many cases.
+Most of the time, this is after an unsuccessful attempt at mediation or other informal settlement attempts.
+Because both sides now have to focus on a trial rather than a settlement, a few extra weeks are being requested to prepare their cases and perhaps make a last-ditch effort to settle the case.

 Let’s dig into what parties in an active lawsuit do when one of them isn’t ready to go when the bell rings on trial day.
-In the legal profession this is what is known as seeking a continuance from your judge.
+In the legal profession, this is known as seeking a continuance from your judge.

 Asking for a continuance- convincing the client and then the judge

 You may be like most clients and not be the most excited person in the world when the concept of a continuance is first brought up.
 This is understandable.
 You’ve spent the better part of a year on a divorce case where your life is being torn in two and are paying for the privilege of allowing this to happen.
-While you are going through all of this your attorney is supposed to be preparing your case and you for a settlement or trial, come what may.
-When he or she comes to you weeks before trial to try and talk you into a delay in your case it may not strike you as the best idea in the world.
+While you are going through all of this, your attorney is supposed to be preparing your case and you for a settlement or trial, come what may.
+When they come to you weeks before trial to try and talk you into a delay, in your case, it may not strike you as the best idea in the world.

 Motions for continuance are often an unavoidable reality for attorneys, independent of your specific case.
-Often times an attorney (through no fault of their own) will have multiple trial settings in a given week and the oldest case will be given preference to go first.
+Usually, an attorney (through no fault of their own) will have multiple trial settings in a given week, and the oldest case will be given preference to go first.
 These are the sorts of information that you would not expect to learn from your attorney during an initial consultation because they do not necessarily need to be discussed at that juncture.
-As your case progresses and the likelihood of a trial increases you will confront these sort of issues along with your attorney.
+As your case progresses and the likelihood of a trial increases, you will confront these sorts of issues along with your attorney.

 How is a trial date set for your divorce?

-The date that your trial is set for is not something magical or mystical.
-The court will likely just look at its own calendar and spot when it has open dates in the future- it could be six months or nine months from now.
-The situation above that I described wherein the date your court provides conflicts with another trail setting your attorney has happens with some regularity.
+The date your trial is set for is not magical or mystical.
+The court will likely look at its calendar and spot when it has open dates in the future- it could be six months or nine months from now.
+The situation above that I described wherein the date your court provides conflicts with another trail setting your attorney has happened with some regularity.
 Family law attorneys spend a great deal of time in court.

-A motion for continuance can actually be beneficial to you and your case in the long run, despite misgivings that you have with the concept.
+A motion for continuance can be beneficial to you and your case in the long run, despite the misgivings that you have with the concept.
 Let’s get into why that may be.

 What good can come about from a Motion for Continuance?

 Preparation is key to a divorce trial.
 We have all heard the maxim: “Those who fail to prepare should be prepared to fail.”
 Well, that saying applies doubly to divorce cases.
-Does your case need an expert witness to testify regarding an important issue regarding whether or not your home is community property?
-What about getting a last minute appraisal on your home to determine its value prior to a sale that could be brought about by your judge?
+Does your patient need an expert witness to testify regarding an essential issue regarding whether or not your home is community property?
+What about getting the last-minute appraisal on your home to determine its value before a sale that your judge could bring about?
 Finally, do you and your attorney have a surefire plan of attack as you approach your initial trial date?
 If not, then a continuance could be exactly what you need.

-Most importantly, a continuance can allow you and your spouse to attempt a last-ditch mediation in order to avoid a trial altogether.
-A lot of times in contested and complicated divorces, a judge will order that parties attend at least one final mediation session prior to engaging in a trial.
-This is due to the fact that judges know just as well as attorneys that you and your spouse are better equipped to negotiate the terms of your divorce than are the judge is.
+Most importantly, a continuance can allow you and your spouse to attempt a last-ditch mediation to avoid a trial altogether.
+Often, in contested and complicated divorces, a judge will order that parties attend at least one final mediation session before engaging in a problem.
+This is because judges know just as well as attorneys that you and your spouse are better equipped to negotiate your divorce terms than the judge is.

-In the final months of your case you may be so brow-beaten that a settlement is the farthest thing from your mind.
-While a settlement may not seem like something that you can achieve at this juncture it should be noted that mediation is on the whole very effective at settling divorce cases in Texas.
-While mediation does cost money (and you are not refunded for mediation attempts that do not result in settlement) the costs of a half or full day of mediating a case pale in comparison to the costs associated with preparing for a contested trial.
+In the final months of your case, you may be so brow-beaten that a settlement is the farthest thing from your mind.
+At the same time, a payment may not seem like something that you can achieve at this juncture; it should be noted that mediation is, on the whole, very effective at settling divorce cases in Texas.
+While mediation does cost money (and you are not refunded for mediation attempts that do not result in settlement), the costs of a half or full day of mediating a case pale compared to the costs associated with preparing for a contested trial.

-You can also utilize mediation during this time period as a means to collect information from your spouse regarding their case.
+You can also utilize mediation during this period to collect information from your spouse regarding their case.
 Take a look at the settlement offers and facts presented in mediation to you by your spouse.
-The odds are high that his or her perspective in trial will be similar to what was projected in mediation.
+The odds are high that their perspective in the trial will be similar to what was projected in mediation.

-What bad can come from a Motion for Continuance?
+What evil can come from a Motion for Continuance?

-With all of that said, a continuance can harm your case as well.
-Many issues determined in a trial are time sensitive.
-Where your child will be attending classes in the fall semester, who will be responsible for making payments on the vehicle that you are already fall behind on come to find regarding this subject.
+With all of that said, a continuance can also harm your case.
+Many issues determined in a trial are time-sensitive.
+Your child will be attending classes in the fall semester, who will be responsible for making payments on the vehicle you are already falling behind on come to find regarding this subject.

-One way to counteract some of the negative impacts of a motion for continuance is to request that your attorney’s fees be paid by your spouse if it was he or she who requested the continuance.
+One way to counteract some of the negative impacts of a motion for continuance is to request that your spouse pay your attorney’s fees if they ask for the continuation.
 This is especially true if the continuance was sought for anything less than a life or death reason.

 Motion for Continuances: A reality in the world of family law

-Your main goal, in my opinion, when it comes to attempting to hire a family law attorney, is to do your research and attempt to find an attorney who will be diligent in their representation of you and who will seek out every opportunity to further your interests in a fair and effective manner.
+Your main goal, in my opinion, when it comes to hiring a family law attorney, is to do your research and try to find an attorney who will be diligent in their representation of you and who will seek out every opportunity to further your interests fairly and effectively.

 Questions about divorce?
 Contact the Law Office of Bryan Fagan, PLLC

-Our office represents people just like you from around our community and do so with a great deal of pride.
-It would be our honor to meet with you and to go over just how we can be a positive force for good in your life and your family’s.
+Our office represents people just like you from around our community and does so with a great deal of pride.
+It would be our honor to meet with you and discuss how we can be a positive force for good in your life and your family.